The Influencer Marketing Trends That Will Dominate 2021

 Secondly, brands are focusing more heavily on licensing the influencers’ content from campaigns.
 When a brand licenses the usage rights to an influencer’s content, it provides them with the opportunity to re-purpose that content into additional pieces of content for their overall brand marketing efforts, and fully extract the value of the influencer partnership.
 This content can then be utilized natively on a brand’s own social channels, their website, tutorial videos, digital ads, etc.

-We are also seeing a shift where brands haven wisened up and begun to utilize an influencers’ channel as a direct marketing channel for the brands themselves.
+We are also seeing a shift where brands have wisened up and begun to utilize an influencers’ channel as a direct marketing channel for the brands themselves.
 How does this work exactly?
 Here’s an example:

 Say you are a brand looking to boost sales, and you have been considering running social media ads in order to promote your product or service.
-Instead of taking the budget that was allocated for ad spend on social media, you can take that money and use it to partner with an influencer and have them promote your product or service on directly on their own social channel.
+Instead of taking the budget that was allocated for ad spend on social media, you can take that money and use it to partner with an influencer and have them promote your product or service directly on their own social channel.
 This allows for your marketing efforts to be seen as more organic by potential consumers and typically will produce much greater traction in terms of engagement on the post than brands would see if they were to post and promote the content through their own channels natively.

 This includes utilizing influencers outside the realm of social media, such as experiential events.
 Which leads us to our next trend…